 Where do you find that extra money for college?
 Maybe you can cut back on eating out.
 If you take a lunch to work each day rather than hit the local fast-food restaurant, you could save $40 or so a week.
 Those are dollars that can go to your children's college education.
 Maybe you can give up that gourmet coffee on the way to work or cancel subscriptions to magazines that you no longer read.
 You might also give up or reduce your cable-TV service.

-These seem like small steps, but they can add up to significant savings.
+These seem like small steps, but they can add significant savings.
 The key is to start taking these small steps as early as possible.
 Saving for your children's college education too late can make the task seem financially overwhelming.

 © Fintactix, LLC 2021